-- 1. Listen and comprehend the meaning of short, learned utterances and some sentence-length utterances, particularly where context supports understanding and speech is clear.
-Comprehend limited vocabulary and some simple questions/statements about topics that refer to basic personal background, social conventions, and routine tasks. - 2.
-Speak simple and short statements and ask simple questions, relying primarily on memorized utterances and/or expansion through a recombination of these learned elements. - 3.
-Write simple descriptions of people, objects, and places, as well as simple autobiography, survey reports and letters. - 4.
-Interpret spoken Filipino from peers, instructor, and materials such as videos and recordings. - 5.
-Interpret simple descriptions of people, objects, and places, as well as simple autobiography, survey reports and letters.
+- 1. Listen to and comprehend short, learned utterances and some sentence-length utterances, particularly where context supports understanding and speech is clear. - 2.
+Demonstrate comprehension of limited vocabulary and some simple questions/statements about basic personal background, social conventions, and routine tasks. - 3.
+Speak simple and short statements and ask simple questions, relying primarily on memorized utterances and/or expansion through a recombination of these learned elements. - 4.
+Write simple descriptions of people, objects, and places, as well as simple autobiography, survey reports and letters. - 5.
+Interpret spoken Filipino from peers, instructor, and various texts. - 6.
 Demonstrate an understanding of main ideas from simple reading materials in Filipino.

-FIL 102 Elementary Filipino II (4)
+FIL 102 Elementary Filipino II (4) KCC AA/HSL

-4 hours lecture per week Prerequisite(s): A grade of "C" or higher in FIL 101 or consent of instructor.
+Prerequisite(s): A grade of "C" or higher in FIL 101 or or satisfactory score on KapCC language placement test or consent of instructor.